KazKozDev/llmflow-search/README.md

 <h3 align="center">Deep research.
 Reliable results.</h3>

-LLMFlow Search is an agent that finds accurate answers to complex questions using an advanced search strategy.
+LLMFlow Search is an agent that finds accurate answers to complex questions using a smart search strategy.

-The main advantage of the agent is that it refines the search queries itself.
-If the initial search yields incomplete or inaccurate results, LLMFlow automatically formulates additional queries to fill in the information gaps.
+It automatically refines queries: if the initial results are incomplete or inaccurate, the agent generates additional queries to fill in the gaps.

-The agent intelligently explores information in various sources - Wikipedia, DuckDuckGo and directly on websites.
-In doing so, it:
+The agent explores information from various sources — Wikipedia, DuckDuckGo, and websites directly.
+It:

-- Determines which parts of the answer require additional verification
+- Identifies which parts need verification
-- Automatically expands and narrows the search area
+- Expands or narrows the search as needed
-- Identifies and resolves inconsistencies between sources
+- Detects and resolves contradictions
-- Finds alternative wording for more efficient searches.
+- Chooses more precise wording

-The result is a coherent, validated answer based on multiple pieces of information gathered through a multi-step search.
-Works in multiple languages and allows you to bypass site restrictions to access the information you need.
+The result is a coherent, verified answer based on real data.
+It works in multiple languages and can bypass site restrictions.

 ## Requirements